 Here they are, after one extra update (early January, 2018):

 In terms of uptime, GoDaddy is doing fairly well.
 There are downtimes taking place, but they are relatively minor – the website is usually down for 10 minutes or less at the time.
 Such outages occur once every one or two weeks.
 Generally not bad – such downtimes are unlikely to cause serious problems.
+Sure, may be slightly disappointing once they occur but a rare hosting provider is 100% perfect.

 Anti-Theft Protection Evaluation